Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= 3.9.26 WIP =
+- The update for excluding hidden attachment media queries will not occur if the enhanced file protection feature is disabled.

 = 3.9.25 =
 - New [Enhanced File Protection](https://simple-download-monitor.com/enhanced-file-protection-securing-your-downloads/) feature added.
 - Thumbnails in the Downloads menu's admin interface will no longer appear squished.